Ethics of artificial intelligence: Algorithmic biases

 AI has become increasingly inherent in facial and voice recognition systems.
 These systems may be vulnerable to biases and errors introduced by their human creators.
-Notably, the data used to train them can have biases.
-For instance, facial recognition algorithms made by Microsoft, IBM and Face++ all had biases when it came to detecting people's gender; these AI systems were able to detect the gender of white men more accurately than the gender of men of darker skin.
-Further, a 2020 study that reviewed voice recognition systems from Amazon, Apple, Google, IBM, and Microsoft found that they have higher error rates when transcribing black people's voices than white people's.

-The most predominant view on how bias is introduced into AI systems is that it is embedded within the historical data used to train the system.
-For instance, Amazon terminated their use of AI hiring and recruitment because the algorithm favored male candidates over female ones.
-This was because Amazon's system was trained with data collected over a 10-year period that included mostly male candidates.
-The algorithms learned the biased pattern from the historical data, and generated predictions where these types of candidates were most likely to succeed in getting the job.
-Therefore, the recruitment decisions made by the AI system turned out to be biased against female and minority candidates.
+The data used to train them can have biases.

 According to Allison Powell, associate professor at LSE and director of the Data and Society programme, data collection is never neutral and always involves storytelling.
 She argues that the dominant narrative is that governing with technology is inherently better, faster and cheaper, but proposes instead to make data expensive, and to use it both minimally and valuably, with the cost of its creation factored in.
-Friedman and Nissenbaum identify three categories of bias in computer systems: existing bias, technical bias, and emergent bias.
-In natural language processing, problems can arise from the text corpus—the source material the algorithm uses to learn about the relationships between different words.
+Batya Friedman and Helen Nissenbaum identify three categories of bias in computer systems: existing bias, technical bias, and emergent bias.
+In natural language processing, problems can arise from the text corpus – the source material the algorithm uses to learn about the relationships between different words.

-Large companies such as IBM, Google, etc. that provide significant funding for research and development have made efforts to research and address these biases.
+Large companies such as IBM, Google, etc. that provide significant funding for research and development have tried to research and address these biases.
 One potential solution is to create documentation for the data used to train AI systems.
 Process mining can be an important tool for organizations to achieve compliance with proposed AI regulations by identifying errors, monitoring processes, identifying potential root causes for improper execution, and other functions.

-The problem of bias in machine learning is likely to become more significant as the technology spreads to critical areas like medicine and law, and as more people without a deep technical understanding are tasked with deploying it.
-Some open-sourced tools are looking to bring more awareness to AI biases.
-However, there are also limitations to the current landscape of fairness in AI, due to the intrinsic ambiguities in the concept of discrimination, both at the philosophical and legal level.
+However, there are also limitations to current fairness in AI, due to the intrinsic ambiguities in the concept of discrimination, both at the philosophical and legal level.